rockbenben/legend-talk/README.md

 Put the world's greatest thinkers in a room and let them debate your problem.

-Legend Talk is a multi-round AI roundtable — pick 2-10 historical or contemporary figures, throw in a question, and watch them argue across multiple rounds, each responding to what others said.
+Legend Talk is a multi-round AI roundtable — pick 2-10 historical or contemporary figures, throw in a question, and watch them argue across multiple rounds with a moderator synthesizing each round's key disagreements.
 Socrates questions Munger's assumptions while Nietzsche challenges them both.

+Or just enter a topic and let AI assemble the panel — it picks 3-5 thinkers whose perspectives create productive tension.

-Also works as a 1-on-1 thinking tool: consult any of 140+ thinkers through their unique frameworks, not generic AI roleplay.
+Also works as a 1-on-1 thinking tool: consult any of 157 thinkers through their unique frameworks, not generic AI roleplay.

 **Demo:** [talk.newzone.top](https://talk.newzone.top)